-A properly executed proxy marked "Abstain" with respect to the ratification of the appointment of Deloitte & Touche as our independent registered public accounting firm and the shareholder proposal to recommend the annual election of directors will have the effect of a negative, or "no" vote.
+A properly executed proxy marked "Abstain" with respect to the ratification of the appointment of Deloitte & Touche as our independent registered public accounting firm has the effect of a negative, or "no" vote.

 If you hold your shares in "street name" through a broker or nominee, your broker or nominee may not be permitted to exercise voting discretion with respect to some of the matters to be acted upon.
 Thus, if you do not give your broker or nominee specific instructions, your shares may not be voted on those matters and will not be counted in determining the number of shares necessary for approval.
 Shares represented by such "broker non-votes" will, however, be counted in determining whether there is a quorum.